uisdu/DFINet/README.md

 # FINet
-Code will be available upon publication.
+The code will be released at the end of September.